makanyane/IWTE/README.md

 all, m2, rr or rtw - select a specific game if you wish to tidy the appearance of IWTE by removing game related functions you don't need
 * Mode\
 dark or brown - brown is close to the light brown appearance of the pre 2025 IWTE versions
+* 3D window - if selected will launch 3D window when view world 2D is used (M2 settlements only)
+* Normals - if selected will show normal directions of any mesh viewed in the 3D window
+* M2 .world - texture/shading/effects options- alternative viewing options for settlements in the 3D window
+* CSV delim. - comma/semi-colon options for the delimiter used in .csv files read or produced by IWTE (comma is normally used in US/UK, semi-colon in EU/others)
 The 3D window settings relate primarily to viewing M2TW .world settlements.
 Normals can also be switched on/off when viewing .cas and .mesh models.

 ## Launching and Error Reporting